Corruption in Myanmar: Land

+Business and financial corruption

 Business sector

 "The problem of corruption in Myanmar is particularly severe in the area of business activity," states one source.
 A firm wishing a construction permit must go through an application process involving (on average) 16 procedures, a 159-day wait, and a cost of about 567% of income per capita.
 A firm wishing to get electricity must undergo 5 procedures, wait 91 days, and spend over 3000% of income per capita.

-Foreign business and investment

 In the Myanmar Business Survey 2014, corruption was the most frequently named obstacle to doing business in the country.
 In 2014's Ease of Doing Business ranking, Myanmar was also ranked very low.

-According to the Investment Climate Statement 2014, "investors may experience corruption when seeking investment permits or when leasing land in Myanmar."
+According to the Investment Climate Statement 2014, "Investors may experience corruption when seeking investment permits or when leasing land in Myanmar."
 The Enterprise Surveys 2014 reported that 38.9% of businesspeople were "expected to give gifts to get an operating licence," while 55.8% were expected "to give a gift to get an electrical connection," and 30.1% were "expected to give gifts to secure a water connection."
 Persons applying for import and export licences are also likely to be charged illegal fees.

 Without notice or external review, Myanmar's government routinely promulgates new regulations and laws affecting foreign investors.

 Daniel Barrins of the Herbert Smith Freehills law firm, a partner of Australia-based Asialink, has said that corruption is denying Myanmar's citizens the benefits of foreign investment.
-Problems with land ownership, intellectual-property rights, and the rule of law all create difficulties for potential foreign investors, according to Barrins.
+Problems with land ownership, intellectual property rights, and the rule of law all create difficulties for potential foreign investors, according to Barrins.